hongquan/vn-open-api-provinces/README.rst

 In the end, it can help businesses collaborate better (by using the same standard data) and benefit people.

-The online tool is built to run on Vercel_ platform, so that I don't have to pay for infrastructure, because this tool is FREE to use.
+The online tool can be self-hosted.
+The public instance is sponsored by OMZCloud_.

 Development guide